 She stood with her feet on its surrounding plinth and leaning forward, was noisily and violently sick down the well.

-One or two people looked over.
-A couple of people clapped and laughed.
+Several people looked over.
+A few of them clapped and laughed.

 “Brava!” said one, and then they all continued with their conversations or whatever they were doing before this interruption.